 Belong here, at unsw

 So our video had to take more of a spontaneous, not-too-glamourous slant to counter the traditional marketing of campus accommodation.
 The video team and I drew inspiration from the candid, unfiltered videos and snaps that students were already posting to Instagram.
+(Picture me, getting the know the resident campus ibis via geolocation tags.)

 The campaign returned a 14x ROI and reached 150% of its click targets.